 You need to find a way to channel your anger, so you don’t explode!

-Instead of becoming angry, find happiness with these four steps:
+Instead of becoming angry, find happiness with these five steps:

 1. Be compassionate

 Start by understanding the causes of your anger.
 Identify your triggers, the intensity of your emotions, and physical symptoms in an anger diary.

 After a few weeks, look for trends or patterns?
 Does fear, uncertainty, or love trigger it?
 These are some of the more common ones.

 Now that you know your anger patterns and likely the physical signs of your anger, develop a tactic to stop it in its tracks.